ncclymer/11-express-note-taker/README.md

     The code for this project can be found at the repository below.
 You will need to install the path, express, and fs npms.

   ## Usage:
-    This project can be used locally or remotely through: nickc-note-taker.herokuapp.com
+    This project can be used locally or remotely through: https://intense-plains-16472.herokuapp.com/ You can run this app locally by running "node server.js".

   ## Licence:
   NOTICE! - This application has the following licence type: ![licence](https://img.shields.io/badge/License-MIT-blue.svg "Licence Badge")